Get this wrong and your whole business will likely crumble!

 Target Audience Marketing Practice #5: Sell to Your Target Audience

 For instance, using a weight loss example, your product will help young moms lose weight, so they can fit into their skinny jeans again.
 The benefit is losing weight; the benefit of the benefit is wearing the sexy pants again.
+And a benefit of that might be greater confidence!
 When you are marketing to target audiences in this way – to provide solutions, your sales should go up accordingly.

 Target Audience Marketing: Next Steps